 - Eat a well-balanced diet with a lot of fruits and vegetables and limit sugar intake.
 Sugar causes inflammation and can lead to skin problems.

 - Wear sunscreen daily on your face.
 Even if you don't plan on spending the day at the beach, daily exposure to the sun's UV rays will speed up the aging process by slowing down collagen production and cell growth.
+Brush On Block SPF 30 is perfect for men because the mineral powder sunscreen won't leave skin looking shiny or greasy, and it can be reapplied easily.

 - Try to sleep at least eight hours consistently to give your cells time to repair.
 Your skin will look better, and you will feel better.